-1.3 Advantages of a Pure Sine Wave vs Modified Sine Wave Inverter
+1.3 What Appliances will run from a Modified Sine Wave Inverter

 Today's inverters come in two basic output waveforms: modified sine wave (which is actually a modified square wave) and pure sine wave.
 Modified sine wave inverters approximate a pure sine waveform and will run most appliances and electronics without any problems.
-These inverters are less expensive and, therefore, offer a viable alternative to more expensive pure sine inverters.
+These inverters are less expensive, and therefore, offer a viable alternative to more expensive pure sine inverters.